pagankeymaster/KrakeNvim/README.md

 Following are the current goals of this repository.

 - [ ] Add `telescope.nvim` keybinding readme section.
-- [ ] Add comments and documentations.
+- [x] Add comments and documentations.
-- [ ] Remove code-duplication and other refactoring.
+- [x] Remove code-duplication and other refactoring.
-- [ ] Fix LSP module for statusline.
+- [x] Fix LSP module for statusline.
 - [ ] Add more colorschemes
 - [ ] Revise keybindings
 - [ ] Add `legend.nvim`
 - [ ] Configure `hop.nvim`, `leap.nvim` and `lightspeed.nvim`
-- [ ] Migrate to Telescope config the newest version.
+- [x] Migrate to Telescope config the newest version.
 - [ ] Configure debuggers `nvim-dap`
 - [ ] Add some custom `treesitter` queries.
 - [ ] Add keybindings for interfacing with MPD.
 - [ ] Add better blacklisting for statusline.
 - [ ] Rewrite statusline.
-- [ ] Do not use global aliases.
+- [x] Do not use global aliases.
 Eliminate the need of `aliases.lua`.
 - [ ] Revise documentations, code, readme, colorschemes and keybindings.
+- [x] STL background doesn't change when colorscheme is changed.
+- [ ] Write benchmarks.
+- [ ] Write tests.
 - [ ] Rewrite and re-plan if shit goes out of hand.

 ## Goals